The Wojsko Polskie, military of Poland

 , playing a major role in the Battle of Britain and having their own version of La Résistance

-(counting as much as a million people, several hundred thousands at once at its peak and maintained a whole functioning government, complete with postal and tax services, in form of the Polish Secret State, well, in secret, under the noses of the occupying Germans).
-The Polish underground state maintained, in fact, the largest partisan movement in history.
+(counting as much as a million people, several hundred thousands at once at its peak and maintained a whole functioning government, complete with postal and tax services, in form of the Polish Underground State, functioning in secrecy right under the noses of the occupying Germans).
+The Polish state maintained the overall largest partisan movement in history, in fact (Tito's Balkan resistance was larger in absolute numbers past ~1943, though it didn't have the state infrastructure as developed).
 They also gave a great deal of Intelligence support having some of the best field agents in Europe, and cryptographers who were Good with Numbers

 (they actually broke the merchant version of the Enigma code and thus greatly contributed to the joint effort of breaking the military one).
 It is worth noting that a large part of the Polish La Résistance